When you’re a parent and you’re paying for an ‘extra’ like guitar lessons, it’s good to know exactly what to expect from all those classes.

 It’s difficult to say exactly what makes a good guitarist.
-Where would you rank Jimmy Hendrix on the list of skilled musicians?
+Where would you rank Jimi Hendrix or Eric Clapton on the list of skilled musicians?
 Or could we say that just knowing enough chords to be able to play the guitar with your friends is all you need to be a ‘good’ guitarist?

-Going by that rule of thumb, and if your child begins lessons as soon as possible, they can easily reach quite a good level by the time they are in their teens…just in time to pick up a girlfriend with their skills!
+Going by that rule of thumb, and if your child begins guitar lessons as soon as possible, they can easily reach quite a good level by the time they are in their teens... just in time to pick up a girlfriend with their skills!

-After a few lessons, will everyone improve at guitar?
+After a few guitar lessons for beginners, will everyone improve at guitar?

-Of course, and especially if you have a good teacher.
+Of course, and especially if you have the best guitar teacher you can find.
 But not everyone will have the same skill with the instrument, which after all can be a bit complicated.
 It can be challenging keeping your hands coordinated and staying on rhythm.
 It can be a struggle to practice fingerpicking or to master the chord progressions for the songs to play.

 Some students learn their first piece of music in an hour.
 Others take two months.
 It’s difficult, but that’s how it goes.

 If you’ve been born with it, you can quickly progress at guitar.
 Keeping your right and left hand coordinated won’t present any difficulty for you - but in beginner guitar lessons, this is something that you will learn.

 But how do you keep improving if keeping your right and left hand coordinated is more difficult than AP Calculus?
 If this is the case, than learning to play guitar will automatically become difficult.
 And many children become discouraged.